babblevoice/devweb/README.md

 };
 ```

-If the services.js file is found at the service file path specified in config/default.json, the methods on its `available` object are imported.
+If the services file is found, the methods on its `available` object are imported.
 If a route called matches the name of a method, the method is invoked and its return value passed back.

 The following values are passed to each method: